ossner/TUMGAD/src/routes.md

-# Routes to TUMGAD components:
+# Routes to TUMGAD Explanations:

 ## Algorithms